 I got my start in the tea business in 2000 when a dear friend and I joined our talents to open a magical little bookstore and tea shop called Kindred Spirit in a quaint 100-year-old house in Key West, Florida.
-In 2002, I began attending the World Tea Expo (held annually in Las Vegas of all places!), where I would meet tea growers from around the world, take classes in tea blending and keep up-to-date on the ever growing list of health benefits of tea.
+In 2002, I began attending the annual World Tea Expo, where I would meet tea growers from around the world, take classes in tea blending, and keep up-to-date on the ever growing list of tea’s health benefits.

 In 2006, when one door closed (alas, Kindred Spirit), another opened and I found myself moving to Santa Fe, New Mexico – a place I’d loved as a visitor for nearly a decade.
-Before I was even settled, I received requests from former Kindred Spirit customers asking how they could order the tea they’d grown to love, so I launched ArtfulTea in 2007 as an online business.
-I also began selling at local markets in Santa Fe and was delighted to join the Railyard Artisan Market in 2010.
+Before I was even settled in my new home, I received requests from former Kindred Spirit customers asking how they could order the tea they’d grown to love, so I launched ArtfulTea in 2007 as an online business.
+I also began selling at local markets in Santa Fe and joined the Railyard Artisan Market in 2010.
 By November 2012, I opened ArtfulTea in its current location at The Santa Fe Farmers Market Shops, in the bustling Railyard district of downtown Santa Fe.

 Thank you for trying ArtfulTea.
 I am grateful to have the chance to share my passion for tea with you and, I trust, provide you with a perfect cup of tea.